GeorgePearse/umap/README.md

 to install all the plotting dependencies.

-If you wish to use Parametric UMAP, you need to install Tensorflow, which can be installed either using the instructions at https://www.tensorflow.org/install (recommended) or using
+If you wish to use Parametric UMAP, you need to install PyTorch, which can be installed using the instructions at https://pytorch.org/get-started/locally (choose your platform and preferences), or use:

 ```bash
 uv pip install umap[parametric_umap]